Hussainajhar8/tech257_terraform/README.md

 ### Who is using IaC in the industry
 Companies like Netflix, NASA, Red Hat, Atlassian, and Walmart use IaC for managing infrastructure and automating deployments.

+## Pull and Push Configuration Management in IaC

+- **Push Configuration**: Configuration changes are actively pushed from a central server to managed nodes, for example with Ansible, you write playbooks defining the desired state, and Ansible pushes these configurations to the nodes to ensure they match the desired state.
+- **Pull Configuration**: Managed nodes periodically pull configurations from a central server to converge towards the desired state, for example In SaltStack, you define the desired state in Salt states (SLS files), and the managed nodes pull these states periodically to converge towards the desired state.

+### Tools supporting Pull/Push
+- **Push-based**: Tools like Ansible, Puppet, and Chef predominantly use a push-based approach.
+Ansible, for example, executes tasks on managed nodes by connecting to them remotely and pushing configurations.

+- **Pull-based**: Tools like SaltStack and AWS OpsWorks support pull-based configuration management.
+These tools maintain a centralized repository of configuration states, and managed nodes pull configurations from this repository.

+## Desired State vs Current State
+- **Desired State**: In configuration management, the desired state refers to how the infrastructure should be configured according to the defined policies, configurations, or playbooks.
+It represents the ideal configuration that you want your infrastructure to be in.

+- **Current State**: The current state is the actual configuration or state of the infrastructure at any given time.
+It may deviate from the desired state due to manual changes, drift, or other factors.

 # Getting Started with Terraform